 Participation is easy and takes no more than a few minutes of your time.
 Choose to become an advocate through the following steps:

 - Select the key ASHA issues you wish to take action on.

 - Enter in your contact information.
 Based on your address, the system will automatically identify your members of Congress.

 - Edit the letter to your liking.
 The more personalized information and stories you provide, the more effective the communication.

 - You're done!

-Congressional offices tally the letters and report the results on a regular basis.
-The more letters they receive, the more they pay attention!
-Help us make the maximum impact by involving your friends and colleagues as well.
+Congressional offices read all of the letters that come in—remember to personalize your letter to make it stand out!
+The more Congress hears about our issues, the more attention they will pay!
+Help us make the maximum impact by involving your friends and colleagues.
 Once you've taken action, help us spread the word via Facebook, Twitter, and the "Tell a Friend" option on the Take Action site.